LostInZoom/cartagen/docs/manual/lines.rst

-For now, only one algorithm is available for line smoothing, the :func:`Gaussian smoothing <cartagen.gaussian_smoothing>` :footcite:p:`babaud:1986` :footcite:p:`plazanet:1996` but this method is very powerful and can be tweaked ti best suit your needs.
+For now, only one algorithm is available for line smoothing, the :func:`Gaussian smoothing <cartagen.gaussian_smoothing>` :footcite:p:`babaud:1986` :footcite:p:`plazanet:1996` but this method is very powerful and can be tweaked to best suit your needs.

 .. plot:: code/manual/lines_smoothing.py